-The committee considered a report from the Executive Director for Environment, Economy and Resources providing an update on progress in respect of issues raised in the 2019/20 Annual Governance Statement.
+The panel considered a report from the Executive Director for Environment, Economy and Resources providing an update and progress in respect of issues raised in the 2019/20 Annual Governance Statement.

-- 1. That the updated Code of Governance be approved for inclusion in the Council's Constitution. - 2.
-That the action taken to respond to the issues raised in the 2019/20 Annual Governance Statement be noted.
+- 1. That the updated Code of Governance for inclusion in the Council's Constitution be approved. - 2.
+That the action which has to be taken to respond to the issues raised in the 2019/20 Annual Governance Statement be noted.